bxbyte/ods2pdf/README.md

 - A cell identifier is like A1 or WS28
 - A field name is a string of non space character
-- A format string is a string template that can be formated with the python string.format() method, go see https://docs.python.org/fr/3.5/library/string.htmlformatstrings
+- A format string is a string template that can be formated with the python string.format() method, go see https://docs.python.org/fr/3.5/library/string.htmlformatstrings.
+The formated was extented and now support :
+    - 'u' Specifier for convertion to uppercase.
+    - 'l' Specifier for convertion to lowercase.
+    - 't' Specifier for convertion to title.
 - A regexp string to match some named or not groups, recommended to test it on https://regex101.com/

 ### Exemple